Lawrence group that helped remove prayer rock from Robinson Park gets plan to add educational panels on Indigenous history approved

 The red prayer boulder is shown Tuesday morning, Aug.
 15, 2023, after being lifted from its base at Robinson Park.

-The unanimous vote to install a pair of panels — one describing the history of a boulder sacred to the Kaw Nation, the other a general overview of Indigenous history in Lawrence — at Robinson Park, a tiny park in downtown Lawrence.
+The group voted unanimously to install a pair of panels — one describing the history of a boulder sacred to the Kaw Nation, the other a general overview of Indigenous history in Lawrence — at Robinson Park, a tiny park in downtown Lawrence.

 The park previously featured, Iⁿ’zhúje’waxóbe, a 28-ton red quartzite boulder that was taken from the Kaw’s traditional homelands nearly a century ago and made into a monument to Lawrence’s white settlers in the park.
 Last year, the Sacred Red Rock Project group led the effort to remove the rock from the park and return it to the Kaw, and it was installed in late March of this year at the Kaw’s Allegawaho Heritage Memorial Park just outside of Council Grove.